jnaidu/Developer-Portal-GitBook/developer_portal_architecture.md

     * Federation Protocols
     * Token Translation and Attribute Mapping

 With Messaging services, you can integrate and aggregate complex information and data to achieve a dynamic, automated business workflow environment.
+The key features of the messaging services are:
+* Ability to create communication channel
+* User XSLT transformation
+* Pre-built custom processes

 ![](Developer_Portal_Architecture.png)